Hobbes: Nothing a little tonic and combing can't fix.

 - A Mr. Bean sketch involves the titular character accidentally get mistaken for a barber when he goes for a haircut, resulting in a string of these for the hapless customers.
 Played with in one case, where a young boy who ends up with a long shaven stripe in the middle of his head actually quite likes it, but his mother certainly does not.

 - The CBBC series Mike and Angelo had Katie's hair ruined after an unusually large trumpet blew her into another room so Angelo's machine tried to fix it for her.
 She ended up looking like a man.

-- Sabrina the Teenage Witch cast a spell to make her hair fall out (hoping to get her aunts' attention) and they hired a specialist (played by Ru-Paul) to give her a purple version of Marge Simpson's hairdo.
+- Sabrina cast a spell to make her hair fall out (hoping to get her aunts' attention) and they hired a specialist (played by Ru-Paul) to give her a purple version of Marge Simpson's hairdo.
 She then gave Salem the same hairdo at the end of the episode.

 - An early three-part sketch on Sesame Street had Ernie playing barber and cutting off all of Bert's hair.

-- In the comic Ozy and Millie there's a running gag about Ozy (an anthropomorphic fox) ending up losing all his hair due to diferent circumstances.
+- In Ozy and Millie, there's a running gag about Ozy (an anthropomorphic fox) ending up losing all his hair due to different circumstances.

 - This has happened several times in Stubble Trouble, twice to Rosie when she was cooking.

 - In El Goonish Shive, Nanase's hair grows out of control as a result of her latent magic conflicting with the effect of a Magitek device and she asks Sarah to shave her head to prevent the hair from becoming too heavy for her to support her head.
 When Sarah starts the hair clipper, Justin somehow senses the imminent loss of such long hair (which he would have loved to play with) and gives a Big "NO!".
 Within a couple strips it grows back again but shorter than before.